williamkeller/advent-of-code-2020/devlog.md

 I'm going to redo a couple of these puzzles in Ruby, I think, just to compare.
 Hopefully by tonight, I can make a decision between sticking with Javascript or shifting to Ruby.
 Because switching course in mid-stream is always the best approach.

+## Day 07

+Today's puzzle demonstrated a pretty fundamental weakness of my brain.
+I overcomplicated things, I used more regex than was necessary, and just took too long doing it.
+I'd like to say "lesson learned", but we'll see.
+Sticking with Javascript, by the way.
+I found a way to monkeypatch missing functionality onto Javascript objects.
+It's not as good as Ruby (a general truism), but it works.